sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 proc jsLog(console: Console; s: string) {.jsfunc: "log".} = # [...]
 ```

-In general, you can use any combination of parameters in `.jsfunc`
+In general, you can use any combination of parameters in `.jsfunc` procs.
-procs.
-These are converted on a best-effort basis: e.g. in the above
+These are converted on a best-effort basis: e.g. in the above example,
-example, `console.log(1)` would pass the string "1", not an exception.
+`console.log(1)` would pass the string "1", not an exception.
+Monoucha
-Monoucha tries to adhere to the WebIDL standard in this regard.
-(TODO:
+tries to adhere to the WebIDL standard in this regard - the main exception
-find & document places where this is not true yet.)
+is that `float64` is mapped to `unrestricted double`, not just `double`.

-The first parameter *must* be a reference type that has been registered
+The first parameter must be a reference type that has been registered using
-using `registerType`.
-Alternatively, you can also use a registered
+`registerType`.
+Alternatively, you can also use a registered non-reference
-non-reference object type, but in this case, you *must* annotate it with
+object type, but in this case, you *must* annotate it with `var`:
-`var`:

 ```nim
 type Console2 = object # not ref!